News

 8/16/2024

 Welcome to new graduate student, Alex Horvath!
-Alex is going to be working on the symbiosis between bryophytes and nitrogen-fixing cyanobacteria.
+Alex is going to be working on soil microbes and their interactions.
 Alex is working jointly in our lab and the lab of Dr. Stuart McDaniel.
 Alex has a research background in soil chemistry, and we look forward to the new research directions he is going to explore!

 Alex Horvath headshot.